centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-evertz-fc7800-snmp.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Connector Dependencies
+## Connector dependencies

-The following monitoring connectors will be installed when you install the **Evertz FC7800** connector through the **Configuration > Monitoring Connector Manager** menu:
+The following monitoring connectors will be installed when you install the **Evertz FC7800 SNMP** connector through the **Configuration > Monitoring Connector Manager** menu:
 * [Base Pack](./base-generic.md)